-1894: Keist Business College is founded three floors above F.W.
+1894: Kiest Business College is founded three floors above F.W.
 Woolworth Co. in the Edith Building as a non-sectarian, co-educational college dedicated to career training.

-1896: Keist Business College, with a growing reputation for coeducational career training, is purchased by William Morgan and renamed Morgan Business College.
+1896: Kiest Business College, with a growing reputation for coeducational career training, is purchased by William Morgan and renamed Morgan Business College.

 1911: Morgan Business College is purchased by Peterborough, New Hampshire-based railroad administrator John L. Thomas Sr., who was himself a graduate of the business college.
 The College is renamed Morgan-Thomas Business College.
 For more than 45 years, the college earns an excellent reputation for educating accountants and secretaries, and sees increased student enrollment.
 Thomas, serving as the College’s “principal,” develops a reputation as a gifted teacher.

 1950: Morgan-Thomas Business College is renamed Thomas Junior College.

 1956: The College moves to the former home of John Ware on Silver Street, which is known as one of Waterville’s largest and finest estates.
 The College uses two buildings there, one for administrative offices, library and classrooms, and the other for a women’s dormitory, dining room, store and student lounge.
 John L. Thomas Jr. is named President.

 1958: The Maine State Legislature grants Thomas College the right to confer Associate in Arts and Associate in Secretarial Science degrees.

 1959: Thomas College is re-chartered as a 501(c)(3) not-for-profit institution.

 1960 (approx.): Jewell Hall, a men’s dormitory named for Ralph A. Jewell, the first chairman of the Board of Trustees, is dedicated.

 1962: A new classroom building is opened and becomes the hub of all academic activity.
 Thomas Junior College is renamed Thomas College.